-Microsoft confirms it will try to buy TikTok after CEO talks to Trump
+Microsoft confirms it is in talks to buy TikTok after CEO talks to Trump

 TikTok and the White House did not immediately respond to requests for comment.

+If it goes through, the acquisition could dramatically shift the Big Tech landscape, adding a legacy giant into the scramble for social media users’ attention.
+Microsoft, currently valued at $1.55 trillion, is one of the most valuable companies in the world and is one of the only ones positioned to take on such a purchase.
+Microsoft was conspicuously absent from a landmark antitrust hearing on Capitol Hill on Wednesday, when Facebook, Google, Apple and Amazon chief executives testified on their companies’ power.

-Buying TikTok would shift the tech landscape in the U.S. and put Microsoft in a powerful position to compete with Facebook and Google, which operate dominant social media sites.
+Buying TikTok would put Microsoft in a powerful position to compete with Facebook and Google’s YouTube, which operate dominant social media sites.
 Microsoft has focused mainly on enterprise software for the past decade, though it does own professional networking site LinkedIn.

+Its absence from the social media market could also make it more likely regulators will approve Microsoft buying TikTok.

+If Microsoft buys TikTok, it would also solve an ongoing issue for Republicans and Trump, who has attacked TikTok as a prominent target in his crackdown against China amid the novel coronavirus pandemic.

 The continuing discussions, which Microsoft said it expected to conclude by Sept.
 15, hinged largely on buy-in from the Trump administration.

-Trump told reporters Friday night that he planned to ban the app in the U.S., and had earlier indicated he would do so in retaliation for what he saw as China’s role in spreading the coronavirus pandemic.
+Trump told reporters Friday night that he planned to ban the app in the United States, and had earlier indicated he would do so in retaliation for what he saw as China’s role in spreading the coronavirus.

 “As far as TikTok is concerned, we’re banning them from the United States,” Trump told reporters aboard Air Force One on Friday.

 But Saturday morning, TikTok officials were still waging a public campaign to garner favor with officials and fans, and assured users in a TikTok video that the platform was “here for the long run.”

-Microsoft is one of the few U.S. tech giants in a position to buy the app, given both its resources and the lack of a competing business.
+Passionate TikTok users took to the app all weekend to express their dismay and encourage their followers to find them on other social media sites.

+Late last week, Trump was considering two main options to change the ownership of TikTok.
+One was through a process led by the Committee on Foreign Investment in the United States (CFIUS), which began investigating an acquisition by ByteDance of Musical.ly in 2017.
+The president considered signing an order to divest the company on Friday, according to the people familiar with the talks.

+Trump also considered using a 2019 executive order to designate TikTok a national security threat and bar American companies and workers from doing business with it, the people said Friday.

 Microsoft said in its blog that it would “ensure that all private data of TikTok’s American users is transferred to and remains in the United States.”
 Ensuring American data privacy has been a main crux of lawmaker’s arguments against Chinese ownership of TikTok.

-Note: Correction: Microsoft is one of the most valuable companies in the world.
-This article previously said it was the third most valuable company in the world.